Scrappa-co/Public-Roadmap/README.md

 How to report an issue:

 Click "Open a new issue."
 Write a clear and concise title: Describe the issue you're facing.
-For example, "Google Maps API: Addresses not extracted."
+For example, "Google Search API: Addresses not extracted."
 Provide a detailed description: Explain the problem you're encountering in as much detail as possible.
 Attach visual aids:
 Screenshots: Include screenshots with red rectangles highlighting the areas of concern.